Outsourcing Control requires Control Complexity: Materials and Methods

-\section{Setting of the Experiment}
+\subsection{Setting of the Experiment}

-In our experiment, we analyze the information flows of simplistic, 2-dimensional, acting agents.
-An agent consists of a round body with a small tail and two binary sensors.
-These sensors are visualized in Figure \ref{Agents} on the left as lines that are green when they detect a wall and black otherwise.
-There five of these agents are depicted in a racetrack.
-This racetrack is their environment in which they have to move.
+In our experiment we analyze the information flows of simplistic, 2-dimensional, acting agents.
+An agent consists of a round body with a radius of 0.55 unit length, a small tail and two binary sensors.
+The tail simply marks the back of the agent and has no influence on its behavior.
+Two range sensors are visualized in Figure \ref{fig:1} on the left as lines that are green when they detect a wall and black otherwise.
+We vary the reach of these sensors, as discussed in more detail below.
+The agents can be thought of as two-wheeled robots, as sketched on the left of Figure \ref{fig:1}.
+Each wheel can spin either fast or slow, which leads to four different movements, which are fast forward (approx. $0.6$ unit length per step), slow forward (approx. $0.2$ unit length per step), left and right (with approx. $14^{\circ}$ and a speed of $0.4$ unit length per step).

+Five of these agents are depicted in the middle of Figure \ref{fig:1} in the racetrack in which they have to move.
+Whenever the body of an agent touches a wall, the agent gets stuck.
+This means that it can only turn on the spot and will not be able to move away unless both sensors do not detect a wall anymore.
+The implementation and a video of this movement can be found at \citep{Langer2022}.

+Additionally, we vary the length of the sensors from 0.5, depicted on the top right of Figure \ref{fig:1} to a sensor length of 2, shown in the bottom right of the figure, with increments of 0.25.
+Varying the length of the sensors directly influences the amount of information an agent receives about the world and hence it can influence the quality of the interaction of the agent with its environment.
+Therefore this has an impact on the potential Morphological Computation. \citet{Mueller} call this \emph{Morphology facilitating perception} and discuss its relationship to other types of Morphological Computation in more detail.